 If you’re buying an agency for the first time or transferring clients, know that it takes some time to develop a base of clients.
 Insurance is a business built on a steady revenue stream, but you will need to work hard to build the groundwork for that revenue to come in.

-Not only will you take over the business at a financial cost, you must make sure that you have the financial security to sustain the business.
-According to Agency Brokerage, "A buyer needs 20-25% of any potential purchase available in cash to cover the down payment and any operating capital to run the business."
+Not only will you take over the business at a financial cost, but you must also make sure that you have the financial security to sustain the business.
+According to Agency Brokerage, “A buyer needs 20-25% of any potential purchase available in cash to cover the down payment and any operating capital to run the business.”
 Make sure that you can buy the business and keep the lights on.